Assistance programs in Collier County and Naples.

 Some agencies and other places to turn to for help in Collier County and the Naples Florida area include St. Vincent de Paul Society (phone (239) 775-2907).
-Many churches and charities make up this organization, which provides utility bill assistance and food among other program.
+Many churches and charities make up this organization, which provides utility bill assistance, free household stuff and food among other programs.

 Catholic Charities ((239) 793-0059) is another church type charity organization that is increasing its assistance programs.
 They are helping low income, unemployed, as well as immigrant families with food every month.
 Also, as resources allow, Catholic Charities tries to help individuals seeking help for prescriptions and medicines.
 There are numerous thrift stores around as well for furniture, cribs, kitchen supplies, and other furniture or clothes.

-Most of the programs do have criteria.
+- Most of the Catholic Charity programs in Collier County do have criteria.
 For most, in order to get assistance with rent or food, individuals must be local residents and also show their Social Security cards to the organizations.
+They also need to have a plan for long term financial stability.
 Find additional ways to get help with rent.

 The churches and other groups that are part of Catholic Charities in Naples Florida and across the county also try to help the less fortunate gain stability.
 So they offer more than just financial aid.
 Clients will be able to work with a case manager on finding a job, applying for government benefits, and more.
 Continue with Collier County Catholic Charities.

 Collier County Coalition of Farmworker provides solutions to the very poor, immigrants, and seasonal farmworkers, including immigrants and Spanish speakers.
 The non-profit may have some limited financial aid and can arrange for transitional housing.
 Other resources in Naples Florida includes education, job training, English as Second Language, and free food or meals.
+There is information on housing and also free personal stuff for migrants too.
 Click here for assistance from Coalition of Farmworker.